zedlopez/ifm/Writing with Inform.md

 	The blue door is a door.
 It is south of Notting Hill.
 Through it is the Flat Landing.

-(Note the use of "it" here as an optional abbreviation.)
+(Note the use of `it` here as an optional abbreviation.)
 This will make a door visible only on the Notting Hill side; no map connection will be made in the reverse direction, unless we ask for one.

 So much for creating and describing individual doors.
 Once we need to write about doors in general, we are likely to want a way to find out where a given door sits in the map.
 The following phrases reveal this: